Published by Pacific and © Mike Grell, February 1982

 Writer: Mike Grell

-Review: Rising to comics stardom with DC’s Warlord, auteur creator Mike Grell flips his winning concept for new publisher PC.
+Review: Rising to comics stardom with DC’s Warlord, auteur creator Mike Grell flips his winning concept for new publisher Pacific Comics.
 As with Warlord, the success of Starslayer lies not in the material itself but in Grell’s passion for that material; his love of Edgar-Rice-Burroughs-inspired pulp fiction is contagious.
 This debut, set mostly in the past, is fairly routine, but the Arthurian connection and sci-fi-themed cliffhanger offer nice twists.
-Grell’s art is a bit rough in places, and the package is brought down by subpar lettering.
+Grell’s art is a bit rough in places, and the package is marred by subpar lettering.
 But it’s still a lot of fun, and gets a “plus” for its early, indie cool.

 Cool factor: Early PC books all have a bit of a cool factor.